 Welcome message.
 Support your email marketing strategy with punchy alerts via text.

 Time-sensitive offers.
 Consider customers who have purchased from you before; a timely nudge may be all they need to return and repeat their order.

 Cart abandonment.
 Understand your channels’ strengths and weaknesses: SMS is great for immediacy, and email is the go-to for information.
 Send an SMS with a cart URL to capture your customer’s attention, and add the photos of the abandoned products in the email follow up to remind them of what they’re missing.
 Limit your SMS to one per workflow for cart abandonment.
 It’s great for that initial message, but you don’t want to overdo it.

 Seasonal updates.
 Black Friday Cyber Monday is a great time to implement SMS into your marketing strategy.
-BFCM presents a unique opportunity to provide some major value to your customers and capture their attention during the busy holiday season.
+Add value to your customers and capture their attention by including a new product image or gif during the busy holiday season.

 Drip SMS helps marketers get super relevant messages in front of their customers at just the right time to increase conversions, brand awareness, and build relationships that lead to long-lasting loyalty.
 We’re psyched for you to try out our new SMS channel, and we can’t wait to hear your feedback.